-Our primary customers are NIAID, and the Biomedical Advanced Research Development Authority ("BARDA").
-As of June 30, 2015 and December 31, 2014, the Company's receivable balances (both billed and unbilled) were comprised of receivables from these customers.
+Our primary customers are NIAID, and the Biomedical Advanced Research and Development Authority ("BARDA").
+As of September 30, 2015, the Company's unbilled accounts receivable balance was comprised of receivables from NIAID.
+The Company's receivable balances (both billed and unbilled) as of December 31, 2014 were comprised of receivables from NIAID and BARDA.